 He was named the Most Influential Twitter User in St. Louis by STLTweets.com for 2010 and 2011, beating out over 500,000 local Twitter users.
 Other awards include the The Riverfront Times 2011 Web Award for Best Twitterer in St. Louis, the 2011 BMA-TAM “Best-in-Class” award for Falk Harrison’s “Save Pratzel’s” social media campaign, the 2012 BMA-TAM “Best in Show” award for Belden’s social media campaign, and the 2012 Riverfront Times Web Award for the Pratzel’s campaign.
 Entrepreneur Magazine named him one of the top Twitter users in the world to follow if you’re new to the service.
 His Twitter community continues to grow and is now over 55,000 followers.

-At Falk Harrison, Chris is responsible for new business development, content management for both the Falk Harrison website and clients’ web properties, and any other business or finance-related tasks that arise.
-Chris works to bring a fun and human perspective to the stories of Falk Harrison’s clients, much the way he does with his own company.
+At Kaldi’s, Chris is responsible for all things marketing.
+He works to bring a fun and human perspective to the story of Kaldi’s.
 He uses social media 365 days a year – yes, even Christmas.
 It’s hard to take a day off from doing something that one truly enjoys.
 He believes very strongly in the power of these new communication platforms, as they helped him change careers and carve out a much happier work life.